 Windows

-Some new laptops will come with a variant of Windows that doesn't include BitLocker.
-For these, you may be able to get BitLocker via the Azure Dev Tools, Campus or Office365 programmes, depending on your status within the University.
+Depending on your status within the University, you may also be able to get BitLocker via the Azure Dev Tools, Campus or Office365 programmes.
 See Windows licences for more details.

 Mac